learnhappily/learnhappily.github.io/README.md

 ## learnhappily
 ---
-learnhappily is a blog that teach tou program.
+learnhappily is a blog that teach you program.